TheLancashireman/davros/davroska/README.md

   * this function calls dv_addtask() for every task in your application
 * callout_addisrs() - create the isrs that you need.
   * this function calls dv_addisr() for every isr in your application
-* callout_addlocks() - create the locks that you need.
+* callout_addmutexes() - create the mutexes that you need.
-  * this function calls dv_addlock() for each lock in your application
+  * this function calls dv_addmutex() for each mutex in your application
-  * in addition, it calls dv_addlockuser for each executable that uses each lock
+  * in addition, it calls dv_addmutexuser for each executable that uses each mutex
 * callout_addcounters() - create the counters that you need.
   * this function calls dv_addcounter() for every counter in your application
 * callout_addalarms() - create the alarms that you need.